cagri32/Daily-Analysis-with-SQL/README.md

 result.txt is the output of the SQL query from the server.

 The files will be edited until the most effective and appropriate format is obtained.

+The task is scheduled to run every day using schtasks command:

+schtasks /create /tn Check2 /tr "cmd.exe /C 'type C:\files\mysql\commands.txt|cmd'" /sc daily /st 12:10:50 /sd 11/05/2020

+/tn Task Name
+/tr Task to be run
+/C command to be passed to the task
+/sc Frequency of the task
+/sd Start Date of the task
+/st Start Time of the task